PopicLab/marti/README.md

 #### Recommended workflow
 1. Create a new directory for your experiment
-2. Crate a new YAML config file in this directory (see the provided templates)
+2. Create a new YAML config file in this directory (see the provided templates)
 3. Populate the YAML config file with the parameters specific to this experiment
 4. Run ```marti``` with this YAML file as input. ```marti``` will automatically create auxiliary folders and files with results in the directory where the config YAML file is located

 #### Inputs

-A template config file is provided in ```docs/template.yml```.
+A template config file is provided in ```docs/template.yaml```.

 The key ```marti``` parameters include:
 * The two PCR adapter sequences (referred to as ```adapterA``` and ```adapterB```)